newchuyalong/libgdx-learning/A-simple-game.md

 `Gdx.input.getX()` and `Gdx.input.getY()` return the current touch/mouse position (libgdx also supports multi-touch, but that's a topic for a different article).
 To transform these coordinates to our camera's coordinate system, we need to call the `camera.unproject()` method, which requests a `Vector3`, a three dimensional vector.
 We create such a vector, set the current touch/mouse coordinates and call the method.
 The vector will now contain the touch/mouse coordinates in the coordinate system our bucket lives in.
 Finally we change the position of the bucket to be centered around the touch/mouse coordinates.

-*Note:* it is very, very bad to instantiate new object all the time, such as the Vector3 instance.
-The reason for this is the garbage collector which has to kick in frequently to collect these short-lived objects.
-On the desktop it's not such a big deal, but on Android the GC can cause pauses up to a few hundred milliseconds which results in stuttering.
+*Note:* it is very, very bad to instantiate a new object all the time, such as the Vector3 instance.
+The reason for this is the garbage collector has to kick in frequently to collect these short-lived objects.
+On the desktop it's not such a big deal, but on Android the GC can cause pauses up to a few hundred milliseconds, which results in stuttering.
 To solve this issue in this particular case, we can simple make `touchPos` a field of the `Drop` class instead of instantiating it all the time.

 *Note #2:* `touchPos` is a three dimensional vector.
 You might wonder why that is if we only operate in 2D. `OrthographicCamera` is actually a 3D camera which takes into account z-coordinates as well.
 Think of CAD applications, they use 3D orthographic cameras as well.
 We simply abuse it to draw 2D graphics.